Ingemar Stjernberg: Career

 During the Lebanese Civil War in November 1985, it was announced that the Swedish embassy in Beirut would be temporarily closed until the situation stabilized.
 Stjernberg was officially the ambassador to Lebanon but had been stationed in Stockholm since New Year's Eve 1985.
 From 1987, he served as consul general in West Berlin but remained accredited as ambassador to Beirut.
 During Stjernberg's latest visit to Beirut in April 1987, he attempted to ascertain how many Swedes were in the country.
 On 5 February 1988, during the Lebanon hostage crisis, two Scandinavians working for UNRWA, the Swede Jan Stening and the Norwegian William Jørgensen, were kidnapped.
 Stjernberg was put on standby to travel to Beirut and negotiate with the kidnappers.
 They were released on 1 March.

 In April 1989, Stjernberg reported on the situation at the Swedish embassy in Beirut following a visit to the city.
 The kitchen in the residence had been badly damaged by grenades, and the copying room in the chancery was filled with bullet holes.
 In 1990, Stjernberg was appointed envoy in Pretoria.
 On 1 November 1993, after Nelson Mandela was released from prison, the Swedish legation in Pretoria was upgraded to an embassy, as one of the last legations in the world.
 Stjernberg's diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.

 From 1994 to 1996, Stjernberg was ambassador at the First Unit (Pol 1): Bilateral and multilateral relations with OSCE member states at the Political Department (UD/POL) at the Ministry for Foreign Affairs, and from 1996 to 1998, ambassador at the Central and Eastern Europe Unit (EC) at the Ministry for Foreign Affairs.
 He was also chairman of the Council of the Baltic Sea States' committee of officials from 1995 to 1996 and coordinator for Sweden's EU-related technical assistance to EU candidate countries from 1996 to 1998.

 Personal life

 In 1959, Stjernberg married Margit Öhman (born 1936), the daughter of Bertil Öhman and Ida (née Wennberg).

+Throughout his life, he had a strong interest in his old hometown, partly through his love for the art of his old friend, the artist Mårten Andersson.

+Death

+Stjernberg died on 23 December 2025 in Stockholm, Sweden.